-Quite possibly the greatest defender of his generation, almost certainly the most handsome, earlier this year the sickeningly brilliant Maldini qualified for a professional tennis tournament – the Aspria Tennis Cup, in Milan, of course – with his doubles partner and coach Stefano Landonio declaring: “He does not have any weaknesses.”
+Quite possibly the greatest defender of his generation, in 2017 Maldini qualified for a professional tennis tournament – the Aspria Tennis Cup, in Milan, of course, with his doubles partner and coach Stefano Landonio declaring: “He does not have any weaknesses.”

 If that was the case then maybe Landonio should take the blame for the duo being beaten 6-1, 6-1 in 42 minutes.